-Why should I study French?
+Why should I study this subject?

 Studying French increases your understanding of the language and your ability to write and speak with greater accuracy and confidence in a range of situations.
 It develops your understanding of how languages, including English, work and improves your attention to detail.
 It also offers you the chance to find out more about French culture and society and develops your capacity to see the world through other people’s eyes and understand their point of view.
 Languages are regarded as some of the most academic subjects so universities and employers value them.
 Many students go on to study French or another language as part of their degree, often in combination with another subject such as History, Law or Business; languages go well with every other subject.
 Fluency in French can allow you to work or study in France or other French speaking countries, during your studies or later in life.

 What will I study ?